-- WetObjects System contains files used by the program; do not delete or remove these files. - ◆ \QuickStart contains files used to display basic NetObjects Fusion concepts when you choose NetObjects Fusion QuickStart Tips from the Help menu, plus files for the View tips and the Site wizard. - ◆ \ReadMe contains important information about this version of NetObjects Fusion. - ♦ \Sample Sites contains one site that demonstrates NetObjects Fusion 7 features. - ◆ \Styles contains a separate folder for each SiteStyle, including the ones you create.
+- ◆ \QuickStart contains files used to display basic NetObjects Fusion concepts when you choose NetObjects Fusion QuickStart Tips from the Help menu, plus files for the View tips and the Site wizard. - \ReadMe contains important information about this version of NetObjects Fusion. - ♦ \Sample Sites contains one site that demonstrates NetObjects Fusion 7.5 features. - ◆ \Styles contains a separate folder for each local SiteStyle, including the ones you create.
 See Chapter 17, "Using SiteStyles." - ◆ \Templates contains the AutoSitesTM folder, which contains the Blank Site and Import templates that you use to create a new site or to import a site.
 See Chapter 4, "Working with Templates."